Schrolli91/BOSWatch/README.md

 ### Configuration
 ##### boswatch.py
-Take a look into the /config/config.ini
+Take a look into the Folder /config/
+Rename `config.template.ini` to `config.ini`
 In the Section `[BOSWatch]` you can set double_alarm_time etc.
 In the Section `[Plugins]` you can activate or deactivate the Plugins For each Plugin that requires configurations a own Section with his Name is available